Nats85/Manuales-Aranda-Apis/troubleshooting/2012-12-25-put-a-thing.md

 ---
+category: Stuff
+url_path: '/stuff/:id'
-title: "Errores"
+title: 'Delete a thing'
-chapter: "errores"
+type: 'DELETE'

-layout: doc
+layout: null
 ---

 This method allows the user to post a new thing to his stuff.